 Once created, be sure to follow these tips to ensure your profile is properly optimized to rank for local searches:

-• Provide ways to contact your business (phone number, website, etc.)
+2. Provide ways to contact your business (phone number, store hours, website, etc.)

-• Fill out a list of prices and quotes, if applicable
+4. Provide a list of products with prices and quotes, if applicable

-Generally, most “near me” searches will show results for businesses based on distance and even slight keyword variations, so being thorough during your account information is crucial.
+Generally, most “near me” searches will show results for businesses based on distance and even slight keyword variations, so being thorough with your account information is crucial

 Next, you’ll want people to find your construction company through trusted websites that many people use to find contractors.
-For construction companies, a list of websites might include:
+For construction companies and general contractors, a list of websites might include:

 • Angi